The art of the sled dog is as old as human history itself.

 Most commercial X-Back harnesses will work, while necklines can be bought or created by leftover bits of nylon line.

-Terrain often dictates the need for dog booties or protective footwear.
+The terrain often dictates the need for dog booties or protective footwear.

 Most bikejor races use soft dirt trail or fire road courses to limit the number of foot injuries dogs can suffer during a race.